giantswarm/rfc/cluster-api-state-metrics-adoption/README.md

 - Infrastructure providers - Cluster API infrastructure implementation for e.g. AWS (CAPA), OpenStack (CAPO), Google Compute Platorm (CAPG), ...
 - `cluster-api-state-metrics` (CASM)
 - `kube-state-metrics` (KSM)
+- `CustomResourceStateMetrics` configuration is the format which KSM accept to understand how metrics from CRs have to be interpreted ([upstream documentation](https://github.com/kubernetes/kube-state-metrics/blob/master/docs/customresourcestate-metrics.md))
 - Management Cluster (MC) is the Kubernetes Cluster where CAPI components are deployed and which is responsible for creating new Kubernetes Clusters (WCs)
 - Workload Cluster (WC)